choam2426/letsbuildacompiler-kor/TUTORIAL.md

 ```

 There is a lot this part leaves out, such as actually parsing / emitting
-conditions, experssions and so on.
+conditions, expressions and so on.
 It focuses on how to properly emit loops
 of many different kinds.

 Our code follows this closely, translated to WASM looping constructs.
 The basic